Fight Traffic Ticket in AlabamaPage OverviewSUMMARY: Fight a Traffic Ticket in Alabama

-You can respond to your AL traffic ticket in one of two ways: plead guilty and pay your fine, or plead not guilty and appear in court to fight your ticket.
-Most AL traffic tickets include information on how to approach each option.
-Can’t find your ticket?
+You can respond to your AL traffic ticket in a couple ways; plead guilty and pay your fine OR plead not guilty and appear in court to fight your ticket.
+Most Alabama traffic tickets include information on how to approach each option.
+Can't find your ticket?
 Check our section on retrieving lost AL traffic tickets.

 (Plead Guilty or No Contest)